BabylonJS/OldDocumentationSite/content/How_To/mesh/Pivot.md

 ---
 PG_TITLE: Rotation Around an Axis About a Center of Rotation
+title: Rotate Around an Axis About a Point
+abstract: ''
+slug: pivot
 ---

 # How To Rotate Around an Axis About a Point